Peakon’s Attrition Prediction identifies those segments in your organisation that have the highest risk of employees leaving.

 - Length of tenure

 - Responses to the engagement question.
 If the engagement loyalty question (‘If you were offered the same job at another organisation, how likely is it you would stay at company x’) is in active use, this is also used.
-The loyalty question is a strong predictor of attrition so we recommend turning it on for higher accuracy.
+The loyalty and growth questions are a strong predictor of attrition so we recommend turning them on for higher accuracy.

 - Participation in surveys.

-2. The model then utilizes engagement trends based on thousands of observation points from those employees who have been marked as “Resigned” using Peakon’s Separation date and Separation reason attributes.
+2. The model then utilises engagement trends based on thousands of observation points from those employees who have been marked as “Resigned” using Peakon’s Separation date and Separation reason attributes.

-3. The model will then compare the aggregated scoring pattern of this set of anonymized employees against the scoring pattern of those employees in your organisation.
+3. The model will then compare the aggregated scoring pattern of this set of anonymised employees against the scoring pattern of those employees in your organisation.

 4. Peakon then calculates the probability of each employee leaving your organisation within six month’s time to establish a company benchmark for attrition risk.